ebjornset/DryGen/docs/verbs/csharp-from-json-schema.md

 #root-classname: string
 #schema-file-format: byextension | json | yaml
 ```
-{% include notification.html
+{% include notification.html status="is-dark"
-message="You can generate the same template your self with the command `dry-gen options-from-commandline --verb csharp-from-json-schema`."
+message="You can generate the same template your self with the command

+`dry-gen options-from-commandline --verb csharp-from-json-schema`"
 %}